 Hectic lifestyles and unhealthy eating habits contribute more damage to your body than you realize.
-Hey there viewers welcome back to bestie!
-Before you dig into that Chinese takeout or your favorite burger think about the ill effects it has on your health, skin and organs.
+Before you dig into that Chinese takeout or your favorite burger think about the ill effects it has on your health, skin, and organs.

 It can be particularly damaging for your brain, which is the control center of your body.
 It needs quality, nutritious food to function properly.
 If you don’t have the time to cook up an elaborate meal then superfoods are here to save the day!
 These can help improve your memory and concentration while keeping your brain healthy.